gogrow-dev/warped/README.md

 pin_all_from "app/javascript/controllers/warped", under: "controllers/warped"
 ```

->This will import all the stimulus controllers provided by the gem.
+> This will import all the stimulus controllers provided by the gem.

-Add the following to your `app/javascript/controllers/index.js`, bellow the `eagerLoadControllersFrom("controllers", application)`
+Add the following to your `app/javascript/controllers/index.js`, bellow the `eagerLoadControllersFrom("controllers", application)` line:
 ```javascript
 eagerLoadControllersFrom("warped/controllers", application)
 ```